Noriega Hotel: History

 The building served as a boardinghouse, post office, employment center, restaurant, and community center for Basques who often only spoke the Basque language.
 Noriega's is located two blocks from the former Southern Pacific Station, where many immigrants had arrived from Ellis Island only with a lapel that said "Noriega Hotel Bakersfield, California".

-In 1906, the name changed from Iberia Hotel to Noriega Hotel.
 In 1931, Jean and Grace Elizalde bought the property.
-In 1940, the current restaurant and portion of the building were added.
+In 1940, the current restaurant and a portion of the building were added.

 In March 2020, due to the COVID-19 pandemic, the restaurant temporarily closed due to the difficulty of social distancing with family style dining.
 In April 2020, the restaurant announced they would not reopen and the restaurant was sold in June 2020.
 At the time of the sale, the restaurants was co-owned by the two granddaughters of the Elizaldes, Linda Elizalde-McCoy and Rochelle Ladd.
-Mrs. Ladd, a longtime fixture at the restaurant and regular hostess, died in January 2023 at the age of 70 of a longstanding heart condition.
+Mrs. Ladd, a regular hostess, died in January 2023 at the age of 70 of a longstanding heart condition.